-If any of these side effects occur, you should speak to a doctor straight away.
+If any of these side effects occur, you should speak to a doctor straight away for emergency medical help.

-If you have a severe allergic reaction (anaphylaxis) including breathlessness, lip or tongue swelling, call 999 immediately.
+If you have a severe allergic reaction (anaphylaxis) including trouble breathing/breathlessness, lip or tongue swelling, call 999 immediately.

 Modafinil may not be suitable for everyone.
 You should tell your doctor if you: